valtimo-platform/valtimo-documentation/using-valtimo/document/case-search.md

 There are two match types: exact and like.
 With the 'exact' match type, a user can only find cases that match exactly the search query.
 For example, if a user searches for cases with a last name property value 'Doe', it will not return cases that have a last name 'Doely'.
-But, when the match type 'like' is used, both cases with 'Doe' and 'Doely' are returned.
+When the match type 'like' is used, both cases with 'Doe' and 'Doely' are returned.